The Digital Core and Its Role as the Backbone of Data-Driven Organizations

 If used correctly, data is an asset to any organization.
 “Ninety percent of enterprise analytics and business professionals say that data and analytics are key to their organization’s digital transformation initiatives.
 However, there are many companies that are reluctant to pull the trigger because they aren’t sure about the advantages of becoming data driven.”

-A data-driven organization captures the power of this ever-growing asset (data) and makes strategic and tactical decisions based on that information not on gut reactions, historical reference, or personal opinions.
+A data-driven organization captures the power of this ever-growing asset (data) and makes strategic and tactical decisions based on that information, not on gut reactions, historical references, or personal opinions.

 Despite the reluctance of some leaders, there is proof that becoming a data-driven organization is beneficial:

-• Through a data-driven cost modelling approach an EV start-up business ensured the profitability of its product at scale.
+- Through a data-driven cost modeling approach, an EV start-up business ensured the profitability of its product at scale.
 This collaborative, data-led engagement with a focus on the supply chain resulted in an overall reduction of over 25% in Bill of Materials (BOM) costs.

 The Hybrid Model: An Evolution Requiring the Digital Core